igamenovoer/PeiDocker/docs/examples.md

 docker run -i -t --add-host host.docker.internal:host-gateway -p 2222:22 pei-image:stage-1 /bin/bash
 ```

-## Basic image with GPU support
+## GPU image with external storage

 This example is based on [the basic ssh image](#basic-ssh), which demonstrates how to use GPU in the container.
-The image is based on `nvidia/cuda:11.8.0-runtime-ubuntu22.04` and has three users: `me`, `you`, and `root`.
-The passwords for the users are `123456`, `654321`, and `root` respectively.
-The SSH server is running on port `22` and mapped to host port `2222`.
-The generated `docker-compose.yml` will start the container with gpu support.
+The image is based on `nvidia/cuda:11.8.0-runtime-ubuntu22.04` that makes use of the GPU.
+As such, the `device` section is added to the `stage_1` and `stage_2` sections, which are set to `gpu`.

 ```yaml
 stage_1: